 The Fred Meijer Berry Junction Trail is situated between two natural treasures: Lake Michigan to the west and the Manistee National Forest to the east.
 The pathway, built on an inactive section of the Chicago and West Michigan Railroad, provides an important connection between the communities of Muskegon, Fruitland, Dalton and Whitehall.

-To reach the southern trailhead from the south, take US-31 northbound, exiting left to North Muskegon (Exit 116).
-Keep right on M-120 north for 1.4 miles.
+To reach the southern trailhead from the south, take US 31 northbound, exiting left to North Muskegon (Exit 116).
+Keep right on State Route 120 north for 1.4 miles.
 Continue straight on Whitehall Road for 3.3 miles to McMillan Road.
 Turn right on McMillan Road and continue 0.3 miles to parking and the trailhead.

 To reach the northern trailhead from the north, take US 31 southbound to White Lake Drive (Exit 126).
 Turn right (west) onto White Lake Drive and continue 2.1 miles to the trail crossing.